 Originally established as the Pemberton-Northcliffe Tourism Association, the Northcliffe Visitor Centre transformed into a member-based not-for-profit Incorporated Association in September 1991 under the name Northcliffe Tourist Centre Inc, and then in 2004 became the Northcliffe Visitor Centre Inc (NVC).

-The NVC employs 3 staff, a full-time Manager and a part-time and casual Customer Service Officers and Strategic Planning is directed by a volunteer Committee consisting of a President, Secretary, Treasurer and several Committee Members who meet monthly.
-The NVC is partially funded by the Shire of Manjimup to provide a tourism information service a library service for Windy Harbour and Northcliffe.
-The NVC also organizes an annual mountain bike event each April, the Northcliffe Karri Cup MTB Challenge, to raise vital funds for operational expenses.
+The NVC employs several staff, including a part-time Manager and both part-time and casual Customer Service Officers.
+Strategic Planning is directed by a volunteer Committee consisting of a President, Vie President, Secretary, Treasurer and several Committee Members who meet periodically.

-The Northcliffe Visitor Centre is open daily 9am – 4pm (closed Good Friday, Christmas Day and Boxing Day only each year).
+The Northcliffe Visitor Centre is open daily 9am – 3pm all year round, only closing for the Good Friday, Christmas Day and Boxing Day public holidays each year.